rkuautli/Data_Project_1/README.md

  ### Challenges and Resolutions

  ### Key Results:
- The geographical analysis successfully identified high-crime areas, correlated crime types with specific locations, and demonstrated a clear link between transit
+ The geographical analysis successfully identified high-crime areas, correlated crime types with specific locations.
- systems and crime rates.
  ### Conclusions:
  The findings support the need for targeted interventions in high-crime areas.
 ## Demographic Analysis